Platelet Rich Fibrin (PRF)

 PRF can be used to aid bone grafting for dental implants.
 By adding PRF to the implant site with bone substitute particles, the implant surgeon can now grow bone more predictably and faster than ever before.
-Its application includes but not limited to bone grafts, sinus lift procedures, ridge augmentation procedures, closure of cleft and/or lip, and palate defects.
-It can also assist in repair of bone defects created by removal of teeth, or small cysts and repair of fistulas between the sinus cavity and mouth.
+Its application includes but is not limited to bone grafts, sinus lift procedures, ridge augmentation procedures, closure of cleft and/or lip, and palate defects.
+It can also assist in the repair of bone defects created by the removal of teeth, or small cysts and the repair of fistulas between the sinus cavity and mouth.

 Frequently Asked Questions About PRF

 Is PRF safe?
 Yes.
-During the surgical procedure a small amount of your own blood is drawn out via the IV.
+During the surgical procedure, a small amount of your own blood is drawn out via the IV.
 This blood is then placed in the PRF centrifuge machine and spun down.
 In less than 15 minutes, the PRF is formed and ready to use.

 Should PRF be used in all bone-grafting cases?
 Not always.
 In some cases, there is no need for PRF.
-However, in the majority of cases, application of PRF to the graft will increase the final amount of bone present, in addition to making the wound heal faster and more efficiently.
+However, in the majority of cases, the application of PRF to the graft will increase the final amount of bone present, in addition to making the wound heal faster and more efficiently.